 Right now, we are touring educational institutions throughout Denmark.
 Teachers from UCplus meet international students and give them their very first Danish lessons.

 – But why learn Danish?
-I’ll probably leave Denmark soon anyway…
+I probably won’t be in Denmark for very long…

 Travelling is unpredictable.
-It often happens that international students change their minds and decide to stay a little longer.
-You might get involved with someone living in Denmark.
-You might find the job opportunities attractive here.
-You might have other reasons.
-Whatever makes you stay in Denmark you´ll enjoy your stay so much more if you speak the language.
-You will be capable of taking part in society and social events.
+It often happens that international students change their mind and stay a little longer after all.
+Maybe you establish a close connection with someone living in Denmark.
+Perhaps you discover that you have good job opportunities here.
+Or maybe you have completely different reasons.
+But whatever makes you stay in Denmark, you will get much more out of your stay if you speak the language.
+You will be able to participate in the local community and in social events.

-We won’t lie to you.
-Most Danes do speak English.
-However, good jokes are still very often told in Danish.
-Small talk in the canteen seems endlessly boring if you don’t catch a word.
-Newspaper headlines are in Danish and signs and posters are mainly in Danish too.
+We’re not going to lie to you.
+Most Danes speak English.
+But good jokes are still mostly told in Danish.
+Small talk in the canteen becomes incredibly boring if you don’t understand a word.
+The newspaper headlines are in Danish, and so are most signs and posters.

-– But Danish is such a difficult language to learn…
+– But Danish is so difficult to learn…

-Which languages are difficult to learn depends on the learner.
-Danish is like English a Germanic language.
-The English word “egg” is actually the Danish word “æg”, which came to UK with the Vikings.
-You will most likely find many similarities between Danish and languages you have knowledge of.
+Whether a language is difficult to learn depends on who is to learn it.
+Danish is a Germanic language just like English.
+The English word ‘egg’ is actually the Danish word ‘æg’, brought to the UK by the Vikings.
+You will find many similarities between Danish and other languages that you know.

-- DDSKS – Danish National School of Performing Arts
+DDSKS – Den Danske Scenekunstskole (The Danish National School of Performing Arts)

-- DMJX – Danish School of Media and Journalism
+DMJX – Danmarks Medie- og Journalisthøjskole (Danish School of Media and Journalism)

-- SDU Sønderborg – University of Southern Denmark
+SDU Sønderborg – Syddansk Universitet (The University of Southern Denmark)